Taiko2k/Taiko2k/README.md

-### Hi there friend :milky_way:
+# :milky_way:

-I make some cool software for Linux.
-Take a look around and enjoy your stay.
+Hi there friend.
+I hope you're having a good evening.
+Mmm whats what?
+Software?
+I might have some around here somewhere.

 <!--
 **Taiko2k/Taiko2k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.